ice-energy/jreed/content_pub/post/post_011/MikroTik_Client.md

 # Use Winbox to Discover and Connect

+Use a PC that is not connected to any network.
+Remove the ethernet cable if attached.
+Disconnect any wifi that is currently connected.

+With the PC now isolated from any network, plug in the ethernet cable of the MikroTik, in to the PC.

+> Having the MikroTik connected directly to the PC will sometimes help in the self-discovery.

+OK, now double-click on ‘winbox’, and let it run.
+Click on the ‘Neighbors’ tab, and the powered-on MikroTik should be discovered:

 *Double-Click on Winbox*, and let it run.
 Click on the 'Neighbors' tab, and the MikroTik should be discovered: